-- Higgs sector measurements look SMlike so far - But there is new physics out there! - Higgs is a unique particle at the center of the Standard Model edifice - It is the only fundamental scalar and connected to electroweak symmetry breaking - A great window to look beyond the Standard Model - And we have only collected ≈150 fb-1 of 3000 fb-1 of 13 TeV data expected at the HL-LHC jgoncalo@lip.pt
+Higgs sector measurements look SM-like so far

+- But there is new physics out there!

+- The Higgs is:

+- The only fundamental scalar

+- Connected to EW symmetry breaking

+- A great window to look beyond the Standard Model

+- And we have only collected ≈5% of all HL-LHC data!